 To understand death, we first should talk about the general cycle of Birth-Life-Death-Spirit-Rebirth as it is viewed in Pagan Metaphysics.

 We further believe that everyone incarnated today is a subset of a larger spirit.
-A bigger us.
+A bigger us, so to speak.
 The Spirit is the whole energy body or the energy being that holds all the life memories, knowledge, talents, and karma of every lifetime that Spirit has ever incarnated into anywhere in the Cosmos.
 Don’t assume your soul has never incarnated on some other planet in the hugely immense cosmos.

 Our Spirit can’t incarnate all that cumulative energy into a single lifetime; it would be overwhelming for our physical human brains and bodies.
-We can’t bring in thousands of lifetimes and memories of those lifetimes into this one incarnation.
-Our greater Spirit helps us balance things out so our fragile human bodies can do what it needs to do here and gain value out of the experience.
+We can’t bring in thousands of lifetimes and memories of those previous spans of existence into this one incarnation.
+So our greater Spirit helps us balance things out allowing our fragile human bodies to hold what it needs to do here and gain value out of this incarnated experience.

 In the physical world, you are made up of 23 strands of DNA that you get from your parents.
 There are some who say you get 11 strands from your Mom, 11 strands from your Dad, and when combined together they create a unique strand that’s all you and thus you have 23 strands of DNA.
 The first part I know is factual and based in science.
 The second part, I’m not sure about; but it does sound good, doesn’t it?
+It supports that idea of balance.
 Anyway, that’s a theory that’s out there.
+I like it so I go with it, it’s my truth.

-This is your Soul.
-And the Soul is manifested and connected to your physical body through the Chakra Centers that align with your spine.
-Each chakra centers holds the resident memories of different aspects of your past lives.
+This Spiritual DNA then becomes your Soul.
+And the Soul is manifested and connected to your physical body through the Chakra Centers that align with your physical spine and become your Chakra system or energy vortex.
+Each chakra center holds the resident memories of different aspects of your past lives.
 When you are ready to work on matters of speaking up for yourself, you activate the throat chakra.
 When you wrote your email to me, you were working with your Crown Chakra on the top of your head.
 And as you read this, you’re probably working with your Brow Chakra or what most of us call your 3rd Eye Chakra in the middle of your forehead.
+Your feelings are all connected to a chakra center in your physical body.
+How you think and how you feel can activate one or more of these energy centers and pull up or release memories, knowledge or talents that you need to work through those feelings.

 Your blueprint is like any blueprint for building something.
-It looks great on paper, but as you begin the building, tweaks are made along the way.
+It looks great on paper, but as you begin the building, tweaks are made along the way to correct the plan.
 This is how you implement your free will and choice.
 The things you chose will alter your spiritual blueprint and activate different relationships based on those choices.

 You may have had the option to go to college in NYC or Texas and you picked NYC.
-That choice considerably change the type of people you would meet during your college years and therefore what kind of perspectives of the world you were going to form and hold.
-Which impacts how your lessons and karma will be presented to you, and how you will choose to work through those.
+That choice changes the type of people you would meet during your college years and therefore what kind of perspectives of the world you were going to form and hold.
+Which impacts how your lessons and karma will be presented to you, and how you will choose to work through those karmic events.
 Free will and choice is a big thing with us.
 Nothing is set in stone.
 You create what kind of life you have based on your choices.
+It’s not preordained.

 A lot went into the choices you made to meet your husband or wife.
-To talk to him and get to know him.
+To talk to that person and get to know who they are.
 Your Spirit probably had several agreements with other spirits to work through lessons of intimacy, love and partnerships.
-Some you may have even fulfilled, completed and ended.
+Some you may have even fulfilled, completed and ended those lessons.
 But your Soul decided your husband or wife was the one Spiritual agreement it wanted to keep most.
 And they did the same with you.
 Pretty special if you ask me.
 (Don’t confuse this with a Soul Mate; Hallmark has that concept all wrong!
 But let’s not confuse the issue here).

 Ok..so now your greater Spirit pulls the energy of itself together and creates the soul, attaches to the physical body in the womb (once the fetus has fully formed) and you’re born.
 You grow up, find yourself in a relationship, have kids and do your thing.
 Suddenly your husband’s soul decides his mission is complete and it’s time to go.
 His Spirit and your Spirit had made a plan for this.
 But again, it wasn’t set in stone.
 There were many choices made here on Earth that lead to this final decision.
 But that decision was made here, in the real world and over time.